 Every new hire, regardless of position or experience, is subject to qualification screening.
 Employees are familiarized on the company's policies and procedures through the mandatory orientation training program.
 Field employees also follow a vigorous task training program as part of the on-boarding process and beyond.
-Skill development of new employees is monitored closely and evaluations completed leading to accreditation in a recognized training standard appropriate to their position.
+Skill development of new employees is monitored closely and evaluations completed leading to accreditation in a recognized training standards appropriate to their position.
 Retraining is provided where deemed beneficial.
 Our planned training programs are primarily structured by organizational level and job function.
 The content of these programs largely focuses on matters of health and safety and the internal responsibility system.

-New Hire Qualification Medical and hearing testDrug test Training Company orientation Skillport - basic safety awareness modules Common core task training or evaluation - helper or runner level Defensive driving and road test First-aid training LOTO and WHMIS Refresher Training Every 1 to 3 years depending on training course
+New Hire Qualification Medical and hearing testDrug test Training Company orientation Common Core theory & practical training with evaluation Defensive driving and road test First-aid training LOTO and WHMIS Refresher Training Every 1 to 3 years depending on training course